s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 ![Recommended & required plugin notification](img/install-plugins.png)

-Note that the theme *will not function correctly* without the required plugins.
+Note that the theme *may not function correctly* without the required plugins.

 Click the **Begin installing plugins** link to install these plugins.
 After installing the plugins, the installer will offer to **Return to Required Plugins Installer**.
 There, you can also activate all the plugins.

+(Note that both steps---installing *and* activating---are necessary.)

 ### Importing sample content
 **NOTE**: Before importing the sample content, it is important that you [install the recommended & required plugins](#installingrecommendedplugins).
 Failing to do so will cause some content *not* to be imported, making it more difficult for you to recreate the theme's demo.